Paul DeJong Player Props: Cardinals vs. Giants

-On Monday, Paul DeJong (.200 slugging percentage in past 10 games, with no homers) and the St. Louis Cardinals face the San Francisco Giants, whose starting pitcher will be Logan Webb.
-First pitch is at 7:45 PM ET.
+The St. Louis Cardinals and Paul DeJong (.333 slugging percentage over his past 10 games, including one homer), take on starter Alex Cobb and the San Francisco Giants at Busch Stadium, Tuesday at 7:45 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Reds.
+In his most recent game, he notched a home run while going 2-for-4 against the Giants.

 Paul DeJong Game Info & Props vs. the Giants